xMarcoA/tweet_collector/README.md

 tweet collector is a program with a data pippeline that collect tweets and stores them in a database.
 Next, the sentiment of tweets is analyzed and the annotated tweets are stored in a second database.
 Finally, the best or worst sentiment for a given is published on Slack.

+(was uploaded to an AWS server for a while)

 tweet_collector.py :
  - scrapes tweets from twitter
  - upload data into mongo db